Articles in Filesystems

 Mountpoint permission problem in Solaris

 The following condition was originally discovered in OpenSolaris 11 (Bug ID: 4697677).
 This problem occurs when you do mkdir -m 700 on a mountpoint before mounting it.
-This superceeds whatever permissions you might give …
+This superceeds whatever permissions you might give to …

 Creating large AIX JFS filesystems